FedPop: Federated Population-based Hyperparameter Tuning: Federated Hyperparmater Tuning

 \subsubsection{\texttt{FedPop-G} for Inter-configuration Tuning:}

 In \texttt{FedPop-G}, we adopt the average validation loss of all active clients, i.e., $s_i = \frac{1}{K} \sum_{k=1}^K s_i^k$, as the performance score for $i_{th}$ HP-configuration.
 However, $s_i$ may be a biased performance measurement, i.e., the disparity in the difficulty of the validation sets between different clients may lead to noisy $s_i$.
-To reduce the impact of the noise, \texttt{FedPop-G} is conducted after every $T_g$ communication rounds.
-Hereby, a list of scores $s_i$ over $T_g$ rounds are recorded and their weighted sum with a power-law weight decay is utilized as the measurement.
-The tuning procedure starts by sorting the HP-configurations according to their validation scores.
+To reduce the impact of the noise, \texttt{FedPop-G} is conducted with an interval of $T_g$ communication rounds.
+Hereby, the list of scores $s_i$ over $T_g$ rounds are recorded and their weighted sum with a power-law weight decay ($\gamma_g$) is utilized as the final measurement: The tuning procedure starts by sorting the HP-configurations according to their validation scores.
 Afterwards, 2 subsets, i.e., $\boldsymbol{Q}_b$ and $\boldsymbol{Q}_t$, are constructed, representing the indices of the bottom and top $\frac{1}{\rho}$-quantile of the HP-configurations, respectively.
 Finally, the HP-configurations with indices in $\boldsymbol{Q}_b$ will be replaced by the perturbed version of the HP-configurations with indices in $\boldsymbol{Q}_t$.
-Specifically, $\boldsymbol{\alpha}_{i_b}, \boldsymbol{\beta}_{i_b}^0$ are replaced by the perturbed version of $\boldsymbol{\alpha}_{i_t}, \boldsymbol{\beta}_{i_t}^0$ via \texttt{Evo} (Equation \ref{eq:evo}), the model weight in $i_b$-$th$ HP-configuration ($\boldsymbol{w}_{i_b}$) will be replaced by the $i_t$-$th$ HP-configuration ($\boldsymbol{w}_{i_t}$).
+Specifically, $\boldsymbol{\alpha}_{i_b}, \boldsymbol{\beta}_{i_b}^0$ are replaced by the perturbed version of $\boldsymbol{\alpha}_{i_t}, \boldsymbol{\beta}_{i_t}^0$ via \texttt{Evo} (Equation \ref{eq:evo}), the model weight in $i_b$-$th$ HP-configuration ($\boldsymbol{w}_{i_b}$) are replaced by the $i_t$-$th$ ($\boldsymbol{w}_{i_t}$).